-7. If none of these evidences can be produced, an affidavit of age sworn to by the parent, accompanied by a certificate of age signed by a public health officer or by a public school physician, or if neither of these shall]be available in the county by a licensed practicing physician designated by the school board, which certificate shall state that the health officer or physician has examined the child and believes that the age as stated in the affidavit is substantially correct.
+7. If none of these evidences can be produced, an affidavit of age sworn to by the parent, accompanied by a certificate of age signed by a public health officer or by a public school physician, or if neither of these shall ]be available in the county by a licensed practicing physician designated by the school board, which certificate shall state that the health officer or physician has examined the child and believes that the design attemption to the age as stated in the affidavit is substantially correct.

-Note: A homeless child, as defined by § 1003.02, F. S., shall be given temporary exemption from this requirement for 30 school days.
+Note: A homeless child, as defined by § 1003.01(12), F. S., shall be given temporary exemption from this requirement for 30 school days.